stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 PointerByReference handle = new PointerByReference();
 check(lib.vkCreateInstance(info, null, handle));
 ```

-Note that the `handle` to the new instance is returned _by-reference_ using the JNA `PointerByReference` helper type, corresponding to the native `VkInstance* pInstance` parameter.

 Finally the domain object is created to wrap the handle and the library: